AttilaNA/hogwartshouses/README.md

 Some rooms require a bit of renovation, as they have become old, messy, and ugly over the centuries of usage.

 1. The room with the specified ID is updated when calling the <span style="color: yellow">/rooms/{roomId}</span> endpoint with the PUT method.

+### *The list of students*

+Hermione Granger and Draco Malfoy have just arrived at Hogwarts.
+As long as they are not on the list of the students, Filch will not allow them to enter.
+Put them on the list, so they can enter before the dinner is over.

+1. Two student entities are stored in the application memory.

+### *New rooms for students*

+Dinner's over, time for bed.
+But wait, which one?
+Hermione and Draco aren't assigned to their new rooms yet!
+Help them find their new rooms (separate, of course).

+1. At least two empty rooms are stored in the application memory.
+2. Hermione and Draco are assigned to separate rooms.